Short Note

 Health Benefits

-1. It Enhance the Memory
+1. Memory Strength

 As you exercise, the chemicals in your brain that drive nerve cell growth rise, and because dancing challenges you to memorize multiple steps and sequences, your brain strength rises, which aids in memory improvement.